 As space allows, every effort will be made to accommodate agency requests to use the warehouse space to receive, clean or store large food donations.
-Agencies will determine if the donation is for their exclusive use or can shared, however, the expectation is that most storage needs would be for a short time.
+Agencies will determine if the donation is for their exclusive use or can be shared, however, the expectation is that most storage needs would be for a short time.
 At this time, no cost or terms have been fleshed out as the budget and revenue sources are still being worked through.
 The focus is to get infrastructure in place and receive input from the Advisory Committee on future costs, as necessary.

-We encourage agencies to continue to receive donations from their long-standing and other donors.
+The Warehouse Leadership Committee encourages agencies to continue to receive donations from their long-standing and other donors.
 Existing donor relationships will not change.

 While there are currently several successful models for additional uses of warehouse space in supporting local food security, sustainability will be a task for Phase 2 of this initiative.
 Plans will be made with input from all interested parties.

-As organizations dedicated to distributing food donations, at no cost, it is beneficial to food providers in the community that Lionhearts and Loving Spoonful and KCHC have access to the infrastructure to do that, efficiently and safely.
+As organizations dedicated to distributing food donations, at no cost, it is beneficial to food providers in the community that Lionhearts and KCHC have access to the infrastructure to do that, efficiently and safely.
 Every effort will be made to avoid duplication, competition and confusion through open channels of communication with all interested agencies.